mbrt/gencmd/README.md

 The easiest to get started is to get a free API key from [Google AI Studio](https://aistudio.google.com/apikey).
 Follow the instructions there and paste the key into the `.env` file initialized in the step above.

+> [!NOTE]
+> By default, `gencmd` uses "gemini-2.0-flash-lite", which has a generous free
+> tier of 200 requests per day.
+More than enough for typical usage.
+If you want
+> to make sure to block requests over the free tier, use a dedicated GCP project
+> without billing enabled.

 ## Usage